 “Hey, Auntie,” he says.
 “We’ll see if all my hard work paid off, goin’ all over the parish with a truckload of plywood this past week or so.
 Storm’s supposed to be a bad one– plywood over the windows is useless if the whole house blows down.”
 He looks down at Haroldine.
 “Betcha missed me.”

 “You’d never guess him for kin of mine, would you!”
-Haroldine says, tossing a meaning-laden glance at Grace, who has simply stopped moving in surprise.
+Haroldine says, tossing a meaning-laden glance at Claudia, who has simply stopped moving in surprise.
 She’s beginning to lose track of the number of surprises she’s had today, and she’s sure there are bound to be more.

 “I’ve got kisses for everyone, in just a sec,” he says then, faux-innocent, and playful, and serious, at the same time.
 “Miss Penelope, I found you some more stuff.”
-And he slips by Grace, handing his string-bundle over; it’s nylon and looks slippery and strong.
+And he slips by Claudia, handing his string-bundle over; it’s nylon and looks slippery and strong.

 “Your tricks,” Haroldine says, “are wasted on me, Hal.”